SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

 This document demonstrates how to integrate Solace Java Message Service (JMS) with the Spring Java Framework v4 or v5 for production and consumption of JMS messages.
 The goal of this document is to outline best practices and sample code for this integration to enable efficient use of both the Spring Framework and Solace JMS.

 Note that a separate project and guide is available for [Spring Boot Auto-Configuration](https://github.com/SolaceProducts/solace-jms-spring-boot ) with most of the concepts transferable from this guide.
-The Spring Boot project also provides Spring configuration examples using annotation and classes while this guide is using Spring XML configuration file.
+The Spring Boot project also provides Spring configuration examples using annotation and classes while this guide uses the Spring XML configuration file.

 The target audience of this document is developers using the Spring Framework with knowledge of both the Spring Java Framework and JMS in general.
 As such this document focuses on the technical steps required to achieve the integration.
 For detailed background on either Solace JMS or the Spring Framework refer to the referenced documents below.